-- (f) Street tree species and location shall be subject to the approval of the executive director in consultation with the director of parks and recreation, city and county of Honolulu. - (g) Planting strips, if provided between the curb and sidewalk, shall be landscaped and provided with an irrigation system.
-Planting in these areas, except trees, shall not exceed thirty inches in height and shall be grass only where adjacent curbside parking is permitted. - (h) Sidewalk materials shall conform to the city and county of Honolulu standards for a minimum of seventy-five per cent of the required sidewalk area.
+- (f) Street tree species and location shall be subject to the approval of the executive director in consultation with the department of planning and permitting and the department director of parks and recreation, city and county of Honolulu. - (g) Planting strips, if provided between the curb and sidewalk, shall be landscaped and provided with an irrigation system.
+Planting in these areas, except trees, shall not exceed thirty inches in height and shall be grass only where adjacent curbside parking is permitted. - [(h) Sidewalk materials shall conform to the city and county of Honolulu standards for a minimum of seventy-five per cent of the required sidewalk area.
 The total sidewalk pattern and the material of the twenty-five per cent area shall be subject to the approval of the executive director.
-The executive director, in consultation with the chief engineer of the department of public works, city and county of Honolulu, may allow exceptions to the city and county standard paving. - (i) Street planters used for the purpose of holding plant materials, whether portable or permanently fixed, shall be provided by property owners within their property lines.
-Planters shall be located along major streets where sidewalks are greater than eight feet wide. - (j) Within private open space areas visible from street frontages, trees, shrubs, ground cover plant material are required. - (k) If there is any change in elevation from the sidewalk to the grade level private open space area, such change shall be no greater than four feet.
+The executive director, in consultation with the chief engineer of the department of public works, city and county of Honolulu, may allow exceptions to the city and county standard paving.

-- (1) Parking areas, open storage areas, and work areas provided at ground level facing the street shall be screened with plant material or other architectural treatment. - (m) All rooftop mechanical appurtenances, stairwells and elevator enclosures, ventilators, and air-conditioning equipment shall be screened from view by architectural or landscape treatments.
-[Eff 2/24/90; am and comp 10/10/98; am 1/13/00; comp 2/2/02; am and comp 12/9/02; comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)
+- (i) (h) Street planters used for the purpose of holding plant materials, whether portable or permanently fixed, shall be provided by property owners within their property lines.
+Planters shall be located along major streets where sidewalks are greater than eight feet wide. - $[\frac{(j)}{(i)}]$ (i) Within private open space areas visible from street frontages, trees, shrubs, ground cover plant material are required. - $[\frac{(k)}{j}]$ If there is any change in elevation from the sidewalk to the grade level private open space area, such change shall be no greater than four feet. - $[\frac{(1)}{(1)}]$ $\underline{(k)}$ Parking areas, open storage areas, and work areas provided at ground level facing the street shall be screened with plant material or other architectural treatment. - [(m)] (m) All rooftop mechanical appurtenances, stairwells and elevator enclosures, ventilators, and air-conditioning equipment shall be screened from view by architectural or landscape treatments.
+[Eff 2/24/90; am and comp 10/10/98; am 1/13/00; comp 2/2/02; am and comp 12/9/02; comp 11/3/05; am and comp] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

 \$15-23-143 Modification of urban design requirements.
-The authority or executive director, as the case may be, may allow modifications to the requirements of this subchapter.
+The authority [or executive director, as the case may be,] may allow modifications to the requirements of this subchapter.
 Modifications will be allowed if a finding is made that the modifications will enhance the design and quality of the development, or will not adversely affect the overall intent of this chapter and the makai area plan.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7)
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05; am and comp

+(Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)